-Following the reduction in the terrorism loss cost for the filing effective 1/1/18, there is no change to the terrorism charge effective 1/1/19.
-This appears reasonable, given the absence of any large act of terrorism on US soil over the latest year.
+Following the reduction in the terrorism loss cost for the filing effective 1/1/18, there is no change to the terrorism charge effective 1/1/20.
+This appears reasonable, given the absence of any large act of terrorism on US soil in recent years.